 To obtain a dog X-ray, at least two veterinary team members will assist in getting the image.
 Your dog will be brought into the X-ray room, and the team members will position your pet for the proper view.
 Positioning is very important for a correct and accurate view.

-For example, to do a full dog chest X-ray, we need three views of the chest to get a proper image.
+For example, to do a full dog chest X-ray, we need two to three views of the chest to get a proper image.
 The dog will lay on their right side, left side, and in a soft padded v-shaped holder to obtain a front-to-back image of the chest.
 Taking the image itself only takes a few seconds, but positioning the animal and holding them can take a lot longer!
 Even the slightest movement can blur the x-ray.

 Pet parents are not allowed into the X-ray room at the time of taking the images due to safety regarding radiation exposure.
 Plus, many dogs are too excited with their parents in the room!
 This prolongs the time it takes to get a quality image, so pet parents are kindly asked to wait outside while veterinarians or veterinary technicians complete the imaging.